roopekole/tsoha/documentation/user_manual.md

 7. Last modified
 8. Action buttons

+**Viewing a single user**
+Single user record may be viewed by double clicking a user record in the user table

+**Activating a registered user**
+When user has registered the account will be inactive and user may not login to the system.
+By clicking 'Activate' button next to the inactive user, the user account will become active.

 **Creating and editing a user**
 User may be created by pressing 'Create' button on top of the 'User table'.
 An existing user may be edited by clicking 'Edit' button next to the user record.